AndresFernandezSanMiguel/AndresFernandezSanMiguel.github.io/_pages/FA.md

 author_profile: true
 ---

-Some notes on Functional Analysis with a focus on its application to the Finite Element Method and maybe Density Functional Theory.
+Some notes on Functional Analysis with a focus on its application to the Finite Element Method and Density Functional Theory.

 ## Contents